rxn7/protein/README.md

 # Protein
-Protein is a 3D framework based on modern OpenGL written in C.
+Protein is a 3D game framework based on modern OpenGL written in C.
+Note: This was one of my first C projects...

 # Using
 ## Linking